aeyobd/dwarfs/thesis/introduction.md

 ![Stellar-mass halo-mass relation](/Users/daniel/Library/Application Support/typora-user-images/image-20250715100059332.png){#fig:smhm width=100%}

-Figure: The stellar mass halo mass relation, where $v_{\rm max}$ is related to the halo mass.
-Right: the mass-concentration relation for NFW halos, but parameterized in terms of $r_{\rm max}$ and $v_{\rm max}$.
+Figure: The stellar mass halo mass relation in terms of $v_{\rm max}$, halo maximum circular velocity related to halo mass, and $M_{\rm str}$ stellar mass.
+SRight: the mass-concentration relation for NFW halos, but parameterized in terms of $r_{\rm max}$ and $v_{\rm max}$.
 Together, these plots represent the cosmologically expected properties of underlying dark matter halos in any dwarf galaxy.
 The velocity dispersion directly constrains the mass  contained within a half-light radius, so the underlying halo in $\Lambda$CDM is well-constrained.
 Adapted from figure 1 of @fattahi+2018, stellar mass and $v_{\rm max}$ of APOSTLE satellites at peak $v_{\rm max}$.

 # Observational context

-Dwarf galaxies have long challenged questioned theories of galaxy formation.
-The first discovered dwarf galaxies in 1938[^lmc_discovery], Sculptor and Fornax, already presented such a puzzle.
-Having no close analogues, @shapley1938 present Sculptor and Fornax as a new type of *stellar system* resembling the Magellanic clouds and globular clusters, but not attempting to speculate on the exact nature.
-While generally understood to be galaxies based on the inferred luminosities and sizes, the nature and formation remained unclear [e.g.,@hodge1971].
+Dwarf galaxies have long questioned theories of cosmology and galaxy formation.
+The discovery of Fornax and Sculptor in 1938 [@shapley1938][^lmc_discovery], with no known analogues, already presented a conundrum.
+Shapley presented these dwarfs as a new type of *stellar system* resembling the Magellanic clouds and globular clusters but did not attempt to speculate on the exact nature.
+While generally understood to be galaxies based on the inferred luminosities and sizes, the nature and formation remained unclear [e.g.,@hodge1971; @gallagher+wyse1994].

 The earliest spectroscopic work hinted that dwarf galaxies may contain substantial dark matter.
-From the first measurements of velocity dispersions  [e.g., @aaronson1983; @gallagher+wyse1994; @pryor1996],  the inferred mass-to-light ratios were about 10 times the expectation for globular clusters [@matteo1998].
-Subsequently, many theories attempting to understand the formation and observed properties of these objects were proposed.
-Examples included that dwarf galaxies were formed tidally in the gas clouds of satellites; dwarf galaxies are undergoing tidal dissolution resulting in extreme mass-to-light ratios [e.g., @pryor1996], or  Since then, we have known that dwarf galaxies are among the darkest objects in the universe, and understanding their properties is critical to understanding the universe.
+From early determinations of the velocity dispersion for Sculptor and Ursa Minor dSph  [e.g., @aaronson1983, @aaronson+olszewski1987],  inferred mass-to-light ratios were at least 10 times the expectation for globular clusters.
+While only determined by a few stars initially, these values have solidified with time with larger and more precise samples [e.g., @hargreaves+1994].
+Additionally, as we expect the dark matter component to be much more extended than the stars, the total mass-to-light ratios are much higher, reaching about 1000 $M/L$ for the galaxies considered here, requiring high-density concentrations of dark matter.
+Subsequently, several theories attempting to understand the formation and observed properties of these objects were proposed.
+Examples include: dwarf galaxies are undergoing tidal dissolution resulting in extreme mass-to-light ratios [e.g., @kuhn+miller1989], presence of massive central black holes [e.g., @strobel+lake1994], the formation of dark matter free out-of-equilibrium "tidal dwarfs" from past mergers [e.g., @lynden-bell1982, @kroupa1997], or modified theories of gravity [@milgrom1995].
+However, consistency with ordinary galaxy formation was also not out of the question [e.g., @dekel+silk1986].
+Since then, we have known that dwarf galaxies are among the darkest objects in the universe, and understanding their properties is critical to understanding the universe.

 Dwarf galaxies span a large range of physical sizes, luminosities, and morphologies.
 Broadly, there are three classes of dwarf galaxies based on luminosity, as illustrated by @fig:galaxy_images.
 Local **bright dwarfs galaxies** with magnitudes $-18 \lesssim M_V \lesssim  -14$, often exhibit irregular morphologies and recent star formation.  @fig:galaxy_images shows the LMC as an example of an irregular (and slightly bright) dwarf galaxy displaying a bar. **Classical dwarf** galaxies occupy intermediate luminosities ( $-14 \lesssim M_V  \lesssim -7.7$).
 Typically, these systems are old, gas-poor, and spheroidal.
 All Milky Way satellites discovered before digital sky surveys are classicals.
-The 12 classical dwarfs satellites of our galaxy are Sagittarius, Fornax, Leo I, Sculptor, Antlia II, Leo II, Carina, Draco, Ursa Minor, Canes Venatici I, Sextans I, and Crater II.[^dsph_suffix]   The ultra-faints occupy the very faintest magnitudes ($-7.7 \lesssim M_V$).
-These galaxies have miniscule stellar masses, tend to be more compact, and are the darkest known galaxies.
+The 12 classical dwarfs satellites of our galaxy are Sagittarius, Fornax, Leo I, Sculptor, Antlia II, Leo II, Carina, Draco, Ursa Minor, Canes Venatici I, Sextans I, and Crater II.[^dsph_suffix]   The **ultra-faint**s occupy the very faintest magnitudes ($-7.7 \lesssim M_V$).
+These galaxies have minuscule stellar masses, tend to be more compact, and are the darkest known galaxies.
 An example is Boötes V as shown in [@fig:galaxy_images].
 Altogether, dwarf galaxies span about 7 orders of magnitude in stellar mass.